hudasudi/hudasudi/README.md

 # 💫 About Me:
 🎓 Software Engineering Student @ University of Strathclyde
-🧑‍💻 Aspiring Web and Mobile Developer
+🧑‍💻 Aspiring Web and Mobile Developer!

 ---